Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Linearithmic Time Approximation Algorithm for the Distance-based Bound

+In this section, we discuss a greedy algorithm that takes linearithmic time to approximate the lower bound $\delta(G,V_\ell)$.
+The algorithm gives very close approximations in practice, as illustrated numerically in Section~\ref{sec:eval}.
+We also discuss the approximation guarantees of the algorithm.

 The main idea behind the greedy algorithm is to make {\em locally} optimal choices when faced with the situation in Lemma~\ref{obs:conflict_bound}, that is, when including a point in PMI results in discarding a subset of points from possible future consideration.
-Locally best thing to do in this case is to pick a point that results in the loss of minimum number of other points.
-Details are provided in Algorithm~\ref{algo:greedy}. \begin{prop} Algorithm~\ref{algo:greedy} computes an approximate PMI sequence in time $O(mn\log n)$.
-The algorithm is a $\min(m,\frac{n}{m})$-approximation, where $m$ is the number of leaders and $n$ is the total number of nodes in a graph.
-Further, Algorithm also has an approximation ratio of $\log n$ if $m\le \log n$ or $m\ge \frac{n}{\log n}$. \end{prop} \textit{Proof:} Regarding time complexity, computing sorted lists $\L^1,\L^2,\ldots,\L^m$ takes $O(m\times n\log n)$ time.
-Once we have $m$ sorted lists, we can keep the indices and count of points with minimum coordinate value in ($m+1$) Min-Priority queues ($m$ queues to maintain lists $\L^1,\L^2,\ldots,\L^m$ and one queue for $X_1,X_2\ldots,X_m$).
+In this case, the best thing to do locally is to pick a point that results in the loss of the minimum number of other points.
+The details are provided in Algorithm~\ref{algo:greedy}.
+We also provide an illustration of this algorithm in the Appendix.

+\begin{prop} Algorithm~\ref{algo:greedy} computes a PMI sequence in $O(m n\log n)$ time.
+The length of the PMI sequence returned by the algorithm is a $\min(m,\frac{n}{m})$-approximation to the optimal length, where $m$ is the number of leaders and $n$ is the total number of nodes.
+Further, the approximation ratio of PMI lengths is $\log n$ if $m\le \log n$ or $m\ge \frac{n}{\log n}$. \end{prop} \textit{Proof:} Regarding the time complexity, computing sorted lists $\L^1,\L^2,\ldots,\L^m$ takes $O(m\times n\log n)$ time.
+Once we have $m$ sorted lists, we can keep the indices and count of points with the minimum coordinate value in ($m+1$) Min-Priority queues ($m$ queues to maintain lists $\L^1,\L^2,\ldots,\L^m$ and one queue for $X_1,X_2,\ldots,X_m$).
 Cost of one \textit{update}, or \textit{delete} operation is $O(\log n)$ in a Priority queue.
 Since we will \textit{update} and/or \textit{delete} at most $n$ points from $m$ queues.
-In total we will perform at most $m\times n$ deletions and $m\times n$ updates.
-Overall time complexity is $O(m\times n\log n)$.
+In total we will perform at most $m\times n$ deletions and $m\times n$ updates, thus, the overall time complexity is $O(m n\log n)$.